abdulsamadiit/ee23mt018_g07/README.md

 3. Configure UART for Reception
    (we used UART 7 & UART 5)

+## Baud Rate

+UART Baud Rate =  ( f / 16 x baud divisor)

+Where f is the clock frequency of the UART module which is known and equal to system frequency.
+The TM4C123 Tiva C launchpad has an onboard 16MHz crystal.
+Hence f = 16MHz.

+Baud divisor is the value that will be loaded to baud control registers such as UARTIBRD and UARTFBRD.

+9600 =  (16MHz / 16 x baud divisor)

+Baud divisor = 1000000/9600 = 104.1667

+Value for the fractional baud rate register can be calculated by multiplying fraction value with 64 and adding 0.5.

+0.166 x 64 + 0.5 = 11
 ## Document Referred:-
 1. TM4C123GH6PM microcontroller datasheet
 2. Cortex-M4 Technical Reference Manual